nillvy/BGEModTools/README.md

 | -------- |----------------------- | ------- |
 | -i       | location of input file |         |
 | -minsize | filter for small files | 1024    |

+## Reference
+- Thanks to bartlomiejduda.
+I referenced their tools project when looking for clarification on some of the pak variables!